Strategic Plan: Enabling theme 2 – exploiting new ways of working

 Working practices in the biosciences were largely set down in the pre-internet age.
 In contrast, data sharing and mass collaboration are now a reality, and the quantity of information instantaneously available is almost overwhelming.
 Exploiting information-rich approaches is essential to maintaining the UK's competitive position.
 Increasingly these will deliver new biological understanding that is not possible via other routes.
 BBSRC will drive the development and uptake of 'new bioinformatics' that includes semantic computing and novel web tools, and share best practice with industry and other partners, nationally and internationally.

-In this era of data-driven bioscience, a new cadre of skilled researchers is required, from computationally proficient biologists to software engineers, to tackle the complexity and diversity of biological data.
-BBSRC will strengthen capacity and ensure that the necessary skills and expertise are in place.
+In this era of data-driven bioscience, a new cadre of skilled researchers is required, from computationally proficient and mathematically literate biologists to software engineers, developers and data curators, to tackle the complexity and diversity of biological data.
+BBSRC will strengthen capacity and ensure that the necessary skills and expertise are supported and rewarded.

 Integrative and systems biology

-BBSRC’s goal is for researchers routinely to apply computational and mathematical modelling techniques to high-quality quantitative biological data, and to use the models generated to test new hypotheses and inform experimental strategies.
-This will enable a deeper and more rapid understanding of complex biological problems ranging from molecular to ecosystem scales.
+Increasingly, researchers routinely apply computational and mathematical modelling techniques to high-quality quantitative biological data, and use the models generated to test new hypotheses and inform experimental strategies.
+This enables a deeper and more rapid understanding of complex biological problems at molecular, multicellular, and multiorganism or ecosystem scales.

-BBSRC will continue to drive integrative and systems approaches to tackle complex biological questions particularly in our priority areas.
-We will also promote collaboration between Systems Biology centres and other BBSRC-funded researchers to ensure widespread application of systems approaches, as well as building on strong international links in this area within the EU and further afield.
+BBSRC will continue to drive integrative and systems approaches to tackle complex biological questions, particularly in our priority areas.
+We will also promote collaboration between Systems Biology Centres and other BBSRC-funded researchers to ensure widespread application of systems approaches, as well as building on strong international links within the EU and further afield.

 The ultimate realisation of predictive biology lies in the development of 'digital organisms' – collections of integrated models underpinned by quantitative data, which together represent key biological systems and processes.
 The UK is well placed to take a leading role in this long term, international challenge.

-- Maintain the UK as an international leader in systems biology and embed integrative and systems approaches more routinely into research practice
+- Enhance the UK's international lead in systems biology and exploit integrative and systems approaches to research across a range of scales

-- Develop the next generation of bioscience tools to drive new and deeper understanding in bioscience.
-With industry and the TSB, harness the economic potential of new tools
+- Develop the next generation of bioscience tools to drive new and deeper understanding in bioscience

-- Provide the bioinformatics and biological resources required by the UK research community to stay internationally competitive
+- Provide bioinformatics and biological resources required by the UK research community to stay internationally competitive, and through ELIXIR establish a sustainable infrastructure for biological information across Europe

-- Develop skills and capacity necessary to exploit new tools and approaches - not only ‘upskilling’ researchers, but also working to establish a career track for the technical experts
+- Enhance skills and capacity to exploit new tools and approaches e.g. through training for researchers and working to establish a career track for technical experts

-- Exploit the ‘data deluge’ and thereby facilitate information-rich biological research
+- Working with other Research Councils, exploit the 'data deluge' and thereby facilitate information-rich biological research

 - Ensure computational hardware and software solutions are accessible to, and used by, a wide range of bioscience users